muratk3n/thirdwave/en/tweets/2020/week22a.md

 Mate, the union (and it is a *very* light union) is there bcz it is beneficial to all parties involved.
-It will end the moment it stops being beneficial to all parties.
-To pinpoint that time, 1 needs to grok what made them to come together to begin with..
+It will end the moment it stops being beneficial to those parties.
+To pinpoint that time, 1 needs to analyze what made them to come together to begin with..

 *2020-05-22 21:36:50*